leo-vieiraa/leo-vieiraa/README.md

  👯 I’m looking to collaborate on Android Open Source Projects

- 🤔 I’m looking for help with English and any Android related topic
+ 🤔 I’m looking for collaboration with any Android related topic

  💬 Ask me about anything, I love sharing ideas 😃